Evaluation of machine-learning models to measure individualized treatment effects from randomized clinical trial data with time-to-event outcomes: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the National Surgical Adjuvant Breast and Bowel Project (NSABP) investigators of the B-31 trial who submitted data from the original study to dbGaP (dbGaP Study Accession: phs000826.v1.p1) and the NIH data repository.
+Elvire Roblin acknowledges financial support by Foundation Philanthropia Lombard-Odier.
+The authors also acknowledge the National Surgical Adjuvant Breast and Bowel Project (NSABP) investigators of the B-31 trial who submitted data from the original study to dbGaP (dbGaP Study Accession: phs000826.v1.p1) and the NIH data repository.
 The B-31 trial was supported by: National Cancer Institute, Department of Health and Human Services, Public Health Service, Grants U10-CA-12027, U10-CA-69651, U10-CA-37377, and U10-CA-69974, and by a grant from the Pennsylvania Department of Health.